beryxz/unifi-webex-dl/README.md

 ### Download a recording - STEP 2a

-If the response of the previous step doesn't contains `recordingpasswordcheck`, the recording doesn't need a password and you can skip to [STEP 3](#download-a-recording---step-3) as if you alredy made the post request.
+If the response of the previous step doesn't contains `recordingpasswordcheck`, the recording doesn't need a password and you can skip to [STEP 3](#download-a-recording---step-3) as if you already made the post request.

 Otherwise follow along...